How Do I Find a Clinical Trial That’s Right for Me?

 EmergingMed provides a free, confidential matching and referral service for cancer patients looking for clinical trials at www.emergingmed.com, or you can call 1-877-601-8601.

 What you need to know about the clinical trials you find

 The study protocol

 The study protocol is the written plan for how a clinical trial is to be conducted.
-It’s what is submitted to the FDA and to an institutional review board (IRB) before a new treatment can be studied.
-A protocol contains the following information:
+It’s submitted to the Food and Drug Administration (FDA) and to an institutional review board (IRB) to get the approval needed before a new treatment can be studied.

 - Why the study is being done (including the goals of the study)